 The transport through the mountain pass at Lendbreen peaked markedly around AD 1000 and then declined through the Middle Ages.
 The time of the peak, which is the transition between the Viking Age and the medieval period here in Norway, was a time of increased urbanization and commerce, so this fits well.
 It is harder to understand that the activity in the pass declined after that (see below).

-The finds give us limited, but important information about what was transported through the mountain pass.
+The finds give us limited, but important information about the transport of goods through the mountain pass.
 The leaf fodder was one commodity.
 This was local goods, transported on sleds in the winter to provide much needed extra fodder to carry the farm animals through the winter.
 We also have one find of raw wool, packed in a container made of birch bark.
-Based on historical sources, farm products such as cheese and butter would be transported from the summer farms back to the main farm, and that could have happened here as well.
+Based on historical sources, farm products such as cheese and butter were transported from the summer farms back to the main farms.
+That could have happened here as well.
 In addition, local products, such as reindeer pelts and antlers, were commodities for which there was a market in towns, even outside Norway.
 Some of these products may also have gone through the Lendbreen pass.

-Since the route over Lendbreen only works with horses when snow is covering the rough ground, we believe that the route was mainly used in late winter or early summer.
+The route over Lendbreen only works with horses when snow is covering the rough ground.
+Thus, we believe that the use of the route was mainly in late winter or early summer.

 Why was the pass abandoned?

 The number of finds from the Lendbreen mountain pass decline during the medieval period.
-This is remarkable, as trade and commerce were increasing up to AD 1350, and so was the population.
+This is remarkable, as trade and commerce increased up to AD 1350, and so did the population.
 The youngest find is a horse cranium from c.
 AD 1700.
 It is still not quite clear why the traffic through the pass declined already from the 12th-13th centuries AD.

-The Black Death led to a dramatic population decrease in the mid-14th century, and this, in combination with the arrival of the Little Ice Age, may have reduced human activity in the high mountains.
+The Black Death led to a dramatic population decrease in the mid-14th century.
+This, in combination with the arrival of the Little Ice Age, may have reduced human activity in the high mountains.
 When large-scale summer farming resumed around 1600, Lendbreen was no longer an important pass, and soon went out of use.
 Instead, three other passes were used and preserved in local oral history.
 The Lendbreen pass was lost.

 The routes crossing Lomseggen were finally abandoned in the mid-19thcentury, when better roads were built in the valleys, linking the Neto summer farms to Skjåk.
 This made it possible to bring animals to the summer farms at Neto in an easier way than crossing the nearly 2000 m high ridge.